NaaVRE/website/docs/readiness_levels/RAVRE/L1_co-development.md

   - [ ] The coding style is consistent and follows a style guide e.g. For Python [PEP 8](https://peps.python.org/pep-0008/).
   - [ ] Parallel processing is applied where suitable.
   - [ ] There are clear errors when expected files and objects are not found.
+    - *ToDo Koen: Check if this is the case*
   - [ ] External code use, such as command-line interface tools, are clearly labeled.
 * Containerization
   - [X] The notebook cells can be containerized.